 While the stepsisters are blinded by birds, their mother and stepfather — arguably even more responsible for Cinderella's suffering — never gets such treatment, although it is implied that the whole family starves to death at the end: "when going to hide know how to get there, how to get back, and eat first."

 Worse still, Cinderella's Prince seduces the Baker's wife.
 She realizes that it was a mistake and learns a lesson from it, and promptly dies.
 He continues on without changing and winds up with Sleeping Beauty.

-Even worse, the other prince watches Rapunzel die, runs off in fear, and only shows up again in the finale with Snow White.
+Even worse, the other prince watches Rapunzel die, runs off in fear (or grief, depending upon how he is played) and only shows up again in the finale with Snow White.
 At least Cinderella's Prince is shown to be conflicted, and is even told by Cinderella that she no longer wants to be his.

 One could argue that the two princes are obsessed with the new, never being happy with what they have, always being disappointed in what they can't have, and thus will never actually have a happy life.